-Can you take Ozempic long-term?
+Can you take Ozempic or compounded semaglutide long-term?

 Dr. Christopher McGowan, M.D., a gastroenterologist specializing in obesity medicine, spoke to Forbes about the long-term safety of Ozempic.
-“GLP-1 medications [like Ozempic] are designed to be taken long-term,” explains Dr. McGowan.
+“GLP-1 medications [like semaglutide] are designed to be taken long-term,” explains Dr. McGowan.
 “They are chronic medications for the treatment of chronic conditions (both diabetes and obesity).”

-Long-term benefits of semaglutide
+Long-term benefits of compounded semaglutide

-Clinical studies on semaglutide have shown it to be an effective medication for treating obesity over time.
+Clinical studies on compounded semaglutide have shown it to be an effective medication for treating obesity over time.
 A study published in 2021 showed that 40% of participants who continued semaglutide lost an additional 10% of body weight during the study, supporting its use for long-term treatment of obesity.
 Furthermore, 64% of those who took semaglutide for 68 weeks lost at least 15% of their total body weight.

 Findings from another 2-year study suggest that the drug’s weight loss benefits can be sustained.
 In the trial, adults with overweight and obesity treated with weekly semaglutide injections lost an average of more than 15% of their body weight through 104 weeks.

-Long-term risks of Ozempic
+Long-term risks of compounded semaglutide

 Ozempic has a boxed warning about the possible risk of thyroid cancer.
 Ozempic has caused thyroid cancer in animals, but it’s unclear if this drug also increases thyroid cancer risk in humans.

-Who should not take semaglutide?
+Who should not take compounded semaglutide?

 - Type 1 diabetes